filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 The example project uses Terraform for automating the configuration of PactFlow:

-- Creation of user accounts and teams
+- Creation of user accounts and teams.
-- Creation of Pacticipants
+- Creation of Pacticipants.
-- Configuration of Webhooks
+- Configuration of Webhooks.

 See [terraform-pactflow/](terraform-pactflow/) directory for the example Terraform configuration.